 Remote Work Threats

-Now, more people are using Homes as their offices, and they are often less protected than centralised offices, which own secure firewalls, routers, and access management run by IT security teams.
+Now, more people are using homes as their offices, and they are often less protected than centralised offices, which own secure firewalls, routers, and access management run by IT security teams.
 These people rely on traditional security, giving cybercriminals a chance to take advantage.

-Another thing is that employees are using their devices to access their details(social media) and professional life (use of apps like Microsoft Teams and Zoom).
+Another thing is that employees are using their devices to access their details (social media) and professional life (use of apps like Microsoft Teams and Zoom).
 This, thus, increases the risk that sensitive information could fall into the wrong hands.
-Hence, a critical cyber security trend is for organisations to focus on the security challenges of distributed workforces.
+Hence, a critical cybersecurity trend is for organisations to focus on the security challenges of distributed workforces.

 Increased Focus on Privacy Laws and Regulatory Changes

 With rising concerns over personal data security, governments worldwide are tightening privacy laws.
 For NSWITs, staying compliant with regulations like the GDPR (General Data Protection Regulation) and Australia’s Privacy Act is becoming increasingly important to avoid heavy fines and reputational damage.
+Organisations must adopt strong data privacy practices, ensuring that customer data is handled according to legal requirements.

 What is the Future of Cybersecurity?

-As more people are online, the concern about cybersecurity will grow in 2025 as well.
+As more people are online, the concern about cybersecurity will grow in 2026 as well.
 Companies would focus more on preventing, detecting and reacting to cyber threats and attacks.
 The use of vCISOs will be done to uncover the weaknesses in automated security systems and put measures in place to make them more secure.
 Businesses will implement more thorough plans of action in the case of attacks.

-Internal regulations and training employees about cyber security will be made compulsory.
+Internal regulations and training employees about cybersecurity will be made compulsory.
 Another thing is that businesses will set up their cybersecurity foundation; further, it will be rigorously tested.
 Likewise, investment in security tools will be made for malware protection, including preventing the level of dangerous disinformation and malicious attacks.

 Tips to Ensure Better Cybersecurity